return42/sphkerneldoc/doc/books/uio-howto/about.rst

 -  ``size``: The size, in bytes, of the memory pointed to by addr.

--  ``offset``: The offset, in bytes, that has to be added to the pointer returned by ``mmap()`` to get to the actual device memory.
+-  ``offset``: The offset, in bytes, that has to be added to the pointer returned by :c:func:`mmap()` to get to the actual device memory.
    This is important if the device's memory is not page aligned.
-Remember that pointers returned by ``mmap()`` are always page aligned, so it is good style to always add this offset.
+   Remember that pointers returned by :c:func:`mmap()` are always page aligned, so it is good style to always add this offset.

-From userspace, the different mappings are distinguished by adjusting the ``offset`` parameter of the ``mmap()`` call.
-To map the memory of mapping N, you have to use N times the page size as your offset:
+From userspace, the different mappings are distinguished by adjusting the ``offset`` parameter of the :c:func:`mmap()` call.
+To map the memory of mapping N, you have to use N times the page size as your
+offset:

 .. code-block:: c